Blue723/Predicting_Delivery_Status/README.md

 ### Business Understanding

 Everyone wants their package delivered on time, but as we know this, does not always happen for many reasons.
 The project aims to predict a packages deliverable status as either Advance Shipping, and Ship on time, Late Delivery.
-This will help the customer have an expectation of the packages delivery status and, if need be, make plans for the package depending on the package's importance.
+This will help the company expect potential late deliveries and incurring customer service expenses or start discussing a plan to avoid a high volume of late deliveries.

 ##### Data